 Reapplicant Essay 2: Explain how you have improved your candidacy for Goizueta Business School’s MBA Program since your last application.
 (250 word limit)

-Interestingly, Goizueta asks its returning applicants to respond to the same first essay question that new applicants face.
+Interestingly, Goizueta asks its returning applicants (defined as those reapplying within two years of their previous application) to respond to the same first essay question that new applicants face.
 And because this has been the program’s first prompt since 2015, we imagine that most of the school’s reapplicants this season will have written an essay response to it before.
 If this is not the case for you, we direct you back to the first part of this essay analysis, in which we discuss our advice for the question.
 But if you are a reapplicant who has addressed this query in recent years, you will need to revisit your original answer.
 If your goals have not changed, do not simply resubmit what you provided in the past.
-Instead, give some thought first to what more you have learned in the interim about the career you are targeting or about why it is a fitting for you, and use these insights to enhance your essay.
+Instead, give some thought to what more you have learned in the interim about the career you are targeting or about why it is fitting for you, and use these insights to enhance your essay.
 If you have not gained any additional knowledge on these topics, now is the time to do so—before you make any amendments to your essay.
 Read industry magazines and websites, for example, or reach out to individuals in your preferred field or role to get their first-hand perspectives.
-You want to show Goizueta that you are truly committed to your desired path and have continued to progress and learn, despite the setback with respect to your MBA goals.
+You want to show Goizueta that you are truly committed to your desired path and have continued to progress and learn, despite the temporary setback with respect to your MBA goals.
 If, instead, you have revised your post-MBA aspiration, you will obviously need to craft an entirely new essay.